grezxune/tommy_treb/_posts/2017-08-29-node-chat-app.md

 # Making It Come To Life

-I'm not going to go over every feature I implemented, but we now have the basics of how to use socket.io to emit and handle events from the client and server alike.
+I'm not going to go over every feature I implemented, but we now have the basics of how to use Socket.io to emit and handle events from the client and server alike.
 Every bit of communication besides the initial HTTP request for the page is done via these sockets in this project.
 I think that's pretty awesome!
 I also got a lot more done than the tutorial walked through, because it was so easy to see the potential that this unlocked.
 Learning how to use sockets was one of the barriers I had as a developer.
 It was something I had known about, and wanted to use so I could learn it but somehow it kept eluding me.
 I finally got my feet wet and I'm glad I did!

-# Things To Take Furthur

-There are a couple features which I plan to add to this before I am finished.
-One of which is auto-scrolling the chat window when a new message comes in.
-Currently you need to manually scroll to the bottom to see the latest messages once the chat window initially fills up.
-I'd also like to create a message on the home page if there's no rooms currently created to make this a little more clear.

 # Closing Remarks